Air-to-air Heat ExchangerComponent

 Figure 1.
 Measurement boundary for an air-to-air heat exchanger.

 Figure 1.
-Fixed-plate heat exchanger measurement points.
+Fixed-plate heat exchanger measurement locations (click on image to enlarge).

 Measurement Equipment